| It is not only the forms and sites of punishment that change; these

 perceptions of crime and punishment, Garland offers us an explanation

 drawing upon the analysis of George Herbert Mead and Sigmund Freud.
+In the course of the civilizing process, at both

 the social and individual levels -- human beings are led to repress (or